Delt06/bpy-rename/README.md

 # bpy-rename

-A small script to automatically adjust the names of objects in the hierarchy.
+A small script to automatically adjust the names of objects in the hierarchy in Blender.

 ## Features
 - Converts to snake case (`example_name`)